tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - **why are sellers open to creative finance?**
   - sellers can spread the tax costs over multiple years
+  - sellers has job loss, can no longer afford payments (higher interest)
+  - sellers wouldn't need to pay realtor fees
+  - sellers have low equity in the house
+    - sellers does not have enough equity to pay realtor
+    - early mortgage termination penalties
+    - value of the properties is less than the mortgages
   - sellers can collect steady income monthly (like a bank)
+  - seller wouldn't have to pay mortgage penalties
   - what's the walk away money that sellers want
   - with seller financing, depending on terms (down payment, interest rates), the seller can get the higher price for the house
   - sellers has some pain points such as: